 For example, many online fundraising and event management applications allow event attendees to register, pay event fees and make donations themselves.
 By letting attendees enter the details and software to tally the reporting results —rather than paying staff or volunteers—administrative tasks and details can be managed by as little as one person, even for larger events with hundreds of attendees.

-What was the most surprising finding for you?
+We asked Janna: What was the most surprising finding for you?

-I am actually surprised that respondents from midsize and large nonprofits ranked fun runs and walks as highly as they did—even higher than galas.
-Galas are the “old standby,” so to learn that event planners for those nonprofits rank them as moderately difficult to plan and see only a moderate ROI is a bit of a shock.
+She said: “I am actually surprised that respondents from midsize and large nonprofits ranked fun runs and walks as highly as they did—even higher than galas.
+Fundraising galas are the old standby, so to learn that event planners for those nonprofits rank them as moderately difficult to plan and see only a moderate ROI is a bit of a shock.

 I can only guess as to why this is, but think Katherine Wertheim’s explanation of transformational vs. transactional events is one factor.
 By default, fun runs and walks are more transformational than transactional and it’s not uncommon to ask for pledges, whereas galas are more transactional.
-Thus, the opportunity for a high return is higher for fun runs from the get-go and galas are starting with a less “transformed” audience.
+Thus, the opportunity for a high return is higher for fun runs from the get-go and galas are starting with a less “transformed” audience.”